Budibase/website/content/blog/_index.md

 ---
-title: "Blog | Budibase"
+title: "Budibase Blog"
-description: "The Budibase blog will help you learn about application development and workplace operations."
+description: "The Budibase blog will help you learn about application development and workplace automation."
 images:
 - budibase-logo.jpg
 type: blog